Get Answers → COVID-19 employer worker

 - Link to book verification: https://pedulilindungi.id/

 - Instructions for Vaccination Record Verification in Indonesia:HERE (gia.info.gov.hk)

 After vaccination verification is secured, next arrange the Quarantine in Hong Kong,

 Note: Starting from 12 August 2022, the arrangement of “recognised vaccination records” is no longer applicable.
 Relevant persons arriving at Hong Kong are only required to present vaccination record meeting the above requirements.

 Arranging workers to arrive in Hong Kong

-From 26 September 2022, all foreign domestic helpers coming to work in Hong Kong may choose to undergo 3 -day medical surveillance period at home or stay in any licensed hotels and guesthouses, no compulsory quarantine will be required.
+All foreign domestic helpers coming to work in Hong Kong may choose to undergo 5 -day medical surveillance period at home or stay in any licensed hotels and guesthouses, no compulsory quarantine will be required.